python/cpython/Doc/c-api/concrete.rst

    must correspond exactly to the format characters in the *format* string.
 The following format characters are allowed:

-   .. % This should be exactly the same as the table in PyErr_Format.
+   .. % XXX: This should be exactly the same as the table in PyErr_Format.
    .. % One should just refer to the other.
-   .. % The descriptions for %zd and %zu are wrong, but the truth is complicated
+   .. % XXX: The descriptions for %zd and %zu are wrong, but the truth is complicated
    .. % because not all compilers support the %z width modifier -- we fake it
    .. % when necessary via interpolating PY_FORMAT_SIZE_T.
    .. % %u, %lu, %zu should have "new in Python 2.5" blurbs.